-In a nutshell, a free sheaf on X is an $\mathcal{O}X$ -module isomorphic to $\mathcal{O}X^{\oplus I}$ where the sum is over some index set I. A locally free sheaf X is an $\mathcal{O}X$ -module locally isomorphic to a free sheaf.
+A free sheaf on X is an \mathcal{O}X -module isomorphic to $\mathcal{O}X^{\oplus I}$ where the sum is over some index set I. A locally free sheaf on a ringed space X is an \mathcal{O}X -module locally isomorphic to a free sheaf.
 This corresponds to the notion of a vector bundle (§14.1).
-A quasicoherent sheaf on X may be defined as an $\mathcal{O}X$ -module which may be locally written as the cokernel of a map of free sheaves (Exercise 14.4.B).
-These definitions are useful for ringed spaces in general.
-We will instead start with a definition of quasicoherent sheaf highlighting the parallel between this notion and that of modules over a ring (§14.2), which makes it easy to work with a scheme by considering an affine cover.
+Quasicoherent sheaves form a convenient abelian category containing the locally free sheaves that is much smaller than the full category of \mathcal{O} -modules.
+Quasicoherent sheaves generalize free sheaves in much the way that modules generalize free modules.
+Coherent sheaves are roughly speaking a finite rank version of quasicoherent sheaves, which form a well-behaved abelian category containing finite rank locally free sheaves (or equivalently, finite rank vector bundles).